bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

   No mock installed for UserTask 'write invoice' [1720E35BB7789886-f2]

 To fix this we need to introduce you to two more concepts, mocking elements and asserting process data.

-Mock dialogs and assert data
+Mock Dialogs and Assert Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Process tests are not meant to assert UI elements such as Html Dialogs.
+Process tests are not meant to assert UI elements such as HTML Dialogs.
 Because dialogs are an important data input interface between users and your processes, you have to mock those inputs.
 If you want to test the dialogs themselves have a closer look at the :ref:`web-testing` chapter.